by Victor Sesma

 Halloween is a new tradition in Alicante, Spain, but Todos Los Santos, on the 1st of November, has been around for ages.
 Let’s go to see the differences and how Alicantinians are embracing Hallowing.

 Halloween is a big festivity in most English-speaking countries.
 The influence of that cultural party has been exported to Spain through films, costume parties, business opportunities and foreigners living in the country.
 But this is not how Spaniards originally celebrated Halloween.

 The traditional day Spaniards celebrate Halloween is the 1st of November and it is called El dia de todos

 There are many traditions that some people, mostly older people, follow.
-One of the biggest is going to the cemetery to visits their loved ones that are not between us anymore.
-People will go and give them a beautiful bouquet of flowers to show their respects and remind them they will never be forgotten.
+One of the biggest is going to the cemetery to visit their loved ones that are not between us anymore.
+People would go and give them a beautiful bouquet of flowers to show their respects and remind them they will never be forgotten.
 They usually like spending time with the family as well.
 They would go to the countryside or enjoy some hot chestnuts.

-All Saints’ Day is a national bank holidays day what so it is even easier to celebrate Halloween night and el día de todos Los Santos.
+All Saints’ Day is a national bank holiday day so it is even easier to celebrate Halloween night and el día de todos Los Santos.

-If you really want to be an Alicantinian expert you can drive to the nearby city Concentaina.
+If you really want to be an Alicantinian expert you can drive to the nearby city of Concentaina.
 It is 37mi (60km) away from Alicante.
 They prepare a concentration called Feria de todos Los Santos or Fair of All Saints.
 It is the second oldest fair in Spain.
 You can expect agricultural expositions, food, children’s activities, traditional Arabic and Christian market and many other traditional activities and spectacles.
 It is a bit of a living story as it started in 1346.
 More info is on this Wikipedia page and on its

 As you can see, if your country celebrates Halloween Alicante and Spain will make you feel at home.
 You will enjoy the advantage of the bank holidays.
 You will